agostontorok/slides-of-loci/README.md

 - effective
 - functional

 toolkit to create 3D enabled presentations.
-Although, there is a temptation to move always in 3D with a 3D enabled software, [I found more evidence](http://agostontorok.github.io/research/torok_agoston_thesis.pdf) for the functionality of 2D navigation.
+Although, there is a temptation to move always in 3D with a 3D enabled software, [in my research I found more evidence](http://agostontorok.github.io/research/torok_agoston_thesis.pdf) for the functionality of 2D navigation.
 I felt that the ideal presentation is 80 % Keynote style and 20 % Powerpoint slides, where the zoom-in and out functions of Prezi is used to convey hierarchical or temporal relations.
 Yet, there are cases when 3D change of place is essential.
 This tool was motivated one of these usecases: to _experiment_ with ways to present my doctoral thesis about VR experiments.
-Therefore, I aimed to create a flexible environment where I can mix 2D and 3D, based on results of usability studies and my impressions, featuring:
+Therefore, I aimed to create a flexible environment where I can mix 2D and 3D, based on results of usability studies, featuring:

 1. Slide transitions are optional
-2. The slides do not need to overlap for some transitions (unlike in Prezi)
+2. The slides do not need to overlap for some transitions
 3. Playing with the near and far clipping plane, objects can appear and disappear without changing the camera position
 4. Sounds can be added to slides
-5. Easy and intelligent editing of slideshow in [Unity3D](https://unity3d.com/)
+5. Easy editing of slideshow in [Unity3D](https://unity3d.com/)

 ## Tutorial

 ### Basic information

-After installing [Unity3D](https://unity3d.com/) and [cloning my git repository](https://github.com/agostontorok/slides-of-loci.git) to your computer, open Slides of loci as a unity project.
-For easier editing I created a tutorial presentation, on which I explain here the basic functionality of Slides of loci.
+After installing [Unity3D](https://unity3d.com/) and [cloning this git repository](https://github.com/agostontorok/slides-of-loci.git) to your computer, open Slides of loci as a unity project.
+For easier editing I created a tutorial presentation, in which I explain the basic functionality of Slides of loci.
 The horizontal field of view of the slides will be fixed to the angle that you would see with 16:9 aspect, therefore I suggest 16:9 aspect ratio for the Game view tab.

 ### Prefabs